labai/labai-jsr305/README.md

 are not nullable by xsd scheme.

 This plugin adds @NotNull annotation on those fields, which are mandatory by xsd.
 It adds nullable-by-default annotation on package level also.

+For kotlin it will make fields, which can't be null by xsd, as non-nullable - no need for '?' or '!!' operators.
+Other fields are nullable and you need to handle null case.

 ### Usage